jd-coderepos/llms4subjects/gnd-howto/README.md

   - `670`: Sources of information.
   - `913`: System-specific information.

-##### Example

-The given sample GND Sachbegriff record above can be minimally read as follows:
+##### How to minimally read the given sample GND Sachbegriff record above?

 - `024` field includes the unique GND identifier and a link to the term's GND record.
 - `040` field indicates the cataloging agency (DE-101) and that the record's content is in German.
-- `150` field contains the main subject term, e.g., "A 302 D".
+- `150` field contains the subject heading name, e.g., "A 302 D".
 - `550` field shows a related term, e.g., "Integrierte Schaltung" (Integrated Circuit), suggesting a relationship between the subjects.

 The sample record's subject heading name is "A 302 D." Regarding the meaning of "A 302 D", without additional context provided in the record or without specific knowledge of this classification, it's challenging to ascertain its precise meaning directly from this snippet alone.
 However, the `<datafield>` with tag `550` provides a broader term or related subject, which is "Integrierte Schaltung" (Integrated Circuit).
 This suggests that "A 302 D" might be related to a specific aspect, type, or application of integrated circuits within the classification system used by GND, possibly indicating a specific standard, model, or technology category associated with integrated circuits.